humanai-deadlines/humanai-deadlines.github.io/README.md

-# Security and Privacy deadlines countdown
+# Human-AI deadlines countdown

-Based on [ai-deadlines](https://aideadlin.es) by @abshkdz
+Forked and inspired from [sec-deadlines](https://sec-deadlines.github.io/) by @sec-deadlines Based on [ai-deadlines](https://aideadlin.es) by @abshkdz

 ## Adding/updating a conference